theirstory/sbd/README.md

 * `allowed_tags`: To sanitize html, the library [santize-html](https://github.com/punkave/sanitize-html) is used.
 You can pass the allowed tags option.
 * `preserve_whitespace`: Preserve the literal whitespace between words and sentences (otherwise, internal spaces are normalized to a single space char, and inter-sentence whitespace is omitted).
 Preserve whitespace has no effect if either newline_boundaries or html_boundaries is specified.
 * `abbreviations`: list of abbreviations to override the original ones for use with other languages.
 Don't put dots in your custom abbreviations.
+* `detect_contact`: Looks for a sentence stop ('.', '!' or '?') in the middle of word.
+If found, inserts a sentence break.